 - Shopping List Summary

-Hong Kong Disneyland Resort consists of one park and two Disney Hotels (soon to be three with the opening of Disney Explorers Lodge in early 2017), which opened on September 12, 2005, and welcomed over 5 million guests in the first year of operation.
+Hong Kong Disneyland Resort consists of one park and three Disney hotels (Hong Kong Disneyland Hotel, Disney’s Hollywood Hotel, and their newest hotel, the Disney Explorers Lodge).
+The park, which opened on September 12, 2005, welcomed over 5 million guests in the first year of operation.
 It’s one of two large theme parks in Hong Kong — the other being Ocean Park Hong Kong.

 Hong Kong Disneyland Park is built on reclaimed land (similar to Tokyo Disney Resort) on Lantau Island in Penny’s Bay.
 The Hong Kong International Airport is on the same island, which makes it rather easy to get to the Resort (more on that below).

-All prices referenced in this guide are given in HK$ (Hong Kong Dollars), USD (US Dollars), and CND (Canadian Dollars).
+All prices referenced in this guide are in HK$ (Hong Kong Dollars) and US$ (US Dollars).

 When to Visit